LIFTbuild fast-tracks high-rise construction

 FIT-OUT

-Once a floor plate is locked-in to the final position, it is weather-tight and can be conditioned so that fit-out and finishes can be accomplished without risk of moisture and temperature changes.
-After the floor plate is set in its final position, inside façade connections are completed, and support posts are removed.
-MEP systems are connected, along with other prefabricated assemblies.
-Rough interior fit-out continues with unitized framing installation.
+Once a floor plate is locked into the final position, it is weather-tight.
+MEP systems are connected, and interior fit-out continues with unitized framing installation.
 Drywall, ceilings, and lighting are put in place, followed by cabinets and fixtures.
-Finish carpentry elements and tile are installed.
-Paint, floors, and doors and hardware finish up the process.
+Finish carpentry elements and tile are installed; then, paint, floors, and doors/hardware complete the process.
 All fit-out takes place in an environmentally controlled, fall-safe space as the floors below continue to be assembled and lifted into position.

 Structure

 The LIFTbuild structure consists of one or more structural spines from which the roof and floors extend in a traditional cantilever arrangement.
-Reinforcement in the spines is typically simpler since these structures are in compression and have no appreciable overturning moments.
 They are stand-alone structures with high lateral stability.
 After the structural concrete goes vertical, a concrete “assembly pad” is poured on the ground to provide a safe and efficient work surface for the floor plate assembly.
-The floor plate structure is assembled at a safe and ergonomic height of 3-8 feet above grade.
-Select systems such as MEP/FP and façade are installed above and below the floor plate.
-This manufacturing like environment is easy to supervise and improves safety and quality by eliminating work at heights.
+The floor plate structure – steel or post-tension concrete – is assembled at a safe, ergonomic, and easy-to-supervise height of 3-8 feet above grade.

 SYSTEMS